bet4a/d3wiki/Pack-Layout.md

 <a name="radius" href="Pack-Layout#wiki-radius">#</a> pack.<b>radius</b>([<i>radius</i>])

-If *radius* is specified, sets the radius function for computing the radius of each node, or if *radius* is null, enables automatic scaling.
+If *radius* is specified, sets the radius function for computing the radius of each node.
+If *radius* is null,  as it is by default, the radius is determined automatically from the node value, scaled to fit the layout size.
 If *radius* is not specified, returns the current radius function, which defaults to null.
+The *radius* can also be specified as a constant number for uniform circle size.

 <a name="padding" href="Pack-Layout#wiki-padding">#</a> pack.<b>padding</b>([<i>padding</i>])